HelloImKevo/GroovyPaymentApp-Senior/README.md

 # First Steps: Repo & Project Setup
 * Create your own repository to store this project and all of your work.
-* Clone this repository (**SkeletonPaymentApp-Senior**) to your local machine, and then push all the contents to your repository using the instructions and CLI commands below for guidance:
+* **Fork** or **Clone** this repository (**SkeletonPaymentApp-Senior**) to your local machine, and then push your work to your repository using the instructions and CLI commands below for guidance:

 ```
+# Fork this project, and clone your fork to your local machine
+git clone git@github.com:USERNAME/FORKED-PROJECT.git

+# To make a full copy (duplicate) of this repo without forking:
 # Navigate to your Github dashboard.
 Go to 'Your Repositories'.
 # Create a New Repository.
 Name it anything you'd like.
 # You can make it public or private.